 Editor’s Note: Coronavirus cases remain in flux.
 Health officials advise delaying travel if you’re not fully vaccinated and caught up on boosters.
 This article was last updated on September 21.

-If you’re planning to travel to New York City, here’s what you’ll need to know and expect if you want to visit during the Covid-19 pandemic.
+If you’re planning to travel to New York City, here’s what you’ll need to know and expect regarding Covid-19 if you want to visit.

 What’s on offer

 This is the ultimate city break.
 New York has the greatest city skyline in the world; culture from the Guggenheim to MoMA; spectacular food from Chinese delicacies in Flushing to Italian delights in the Bronx; and the green sweep of Central Park to the busy Lower East Side.

 Fully vaccinated travelers from abroad (meaning people who are not US citizens or lawful permanent residents) are allowed entry into the United States, including New York City.

 US citizens or lawful permanent residents do not need vaccines to return to the United States.